ironArray/Blosc2-Btune/README.md

 SChunk succesfully created!
 ```

-Using Btune Model leads to significantly better performance scores, as demonstrated by the balance between compression speed and compression ratio.
+Using Btune Models leads to significantly better performance scores, as demonstrated by the balance between compression speed and compression ratio.
 Moreover, the process of finding the best combination is much faster with trained models.
+See https://btune.blosc.org for more info.

 ## Using Btune from C